 So far we successfully built and tested most of the components that our dream machine will be made of in several prototypes.

-We have already managed to generate water quality that is totally unprecedented in the industry.
+We have already managed to generate water quality that is very pure.
 The real challenge now is to make it affordable to the masses.